The time for change is long overdue. Let’s do this together.

 Participants will learn and apply skills in a collaborative environment through:

-- Competencies: Participants will gain knowledge and experience in equity-grounded leadership competencies.
+- Competencies: Participants will gain knowledge and experience in equity-grounded leadership competencies, or Principles of Change.
 This will include in-person or virtual sessions and self-paced learning tied to individual goals through multiple modalities.

 - Coaching: Participants will receive peer and individualized leadership support through coaches and advisors.
 Coaches will be matched based on shared interest, experiences, or skill sets.
 Coaching sessions will be tailored to participant goals.